-Available-for-sale financial assets (Note 14): Fair value is determined directly by reference to the published market bid price at the end of the reporting period.
+Available-for-sale financial assets (Note 14): Fair value of quoted equity securities is determined directly by reference to the published market bid price at the end of the reporting period.

-Derivative financial instruments (Note 28): Currency forward contracts are valued according to valuations obtained from reputable financial institutions as at the end of reporting period.
+Derivative financial instruments (Note 28): Currency forward contracts are valued according to valuations obtained from reputable financial institutions as at the end of the reporting period.